Senniorss/Modded-Blooket-Gui/README.md

 # blooket-hack

-Hello i'm actually $eniors who created this Blooket Gui.
-Gliz m
+Hello i'm actually $eniors who created this Blooket Gui,the original was made by Gliz

 **This repo will not be updated at all.
 If you have any questions join the discord server below I'll be answering them.**